(Edit May 2019 – info re temporary change to conditions at Katarapko)

 A National Parks brochure is available at their website.

 Round trip or one way?

-It is always more fun if you don’t have to retrace your path to return home, so we would recommend arranging a car shuffle – dropping one car off at your intended destination and leaving one where you start your paddle, to be collected at the end of the day.
-Canoe Adventures can help with this, if you are hiring your craft from us.
+It is always more fun if you don’t have to retrace your path to return home, so we offer a pick-up service.
+We take you to your launch point and pick you up in our minibus downstream at the end of your trip.

 Where can I paddle?

 Eckert Creek, The Splash, and Katarapko Creek are enjoyable spots.
 Detailed information about these is available at the Canoe South Australia website We recommend that you ensure your information is up-to-date and takes into account current conditions, river levels etc.

 Where to camp along the way